- Solar advice hub

 All your usage will be tracked by your smart meter, which is how E.ON is able to accurately charge you.

-You can take full advantage of the tariff by scheduling your EV or battery to charge during the off-peak period.
+You can take full advantage of the tariff by scheduling your EV to charge during the off-peak period.

 Most drivers will be able to do this through the E.ON Next Home app’s Car Connect feature, but some will need to download a separate app made by their EV’s manufacturer.